mattoxm/lwr-lwc-base-template/README.md

 # Base Template for LWC OSS running on LWR

-This template contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running.
+This template contains the minimum code needed to get a simple Single Page Application (SPA) using LWR running on Windows.
 It is already configured to use SLDS and the Base Lightning Web Components

 The **LWC Boilerplate** example contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running.